x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/address-book-policies/address-book-policies.md

 If you're using ABPs, and you don't want the users in the ABPs to view each other's potentially private information, you can turn on the Address Book Policy Routing agent.
 The ABP Routing agent is a Transport agent that controls how recipients are resolved in your organization.
 When the ABP Routing agent is installed and configured, users that are assigned to different GALs by different ABPs can't view each other's contact cards (they appear as external recipients to each other).

-For details about how to turn on the ABP Routing agent, see [Use the Exchange Management Shell to install and configure the Address Book Policy Routing Agent](abp-procedures.md#InstallABPRouting).
+For details about how to turn on the ABP Routing agent, see [Use the Exchange Management Shell to install and configure the Address Book Policy Routing Agent](abp-procedures.md#use-the-exchange-management-shell-to-install-and-configure-the-address-book-policy-routing-agent).

 ## ABP example
-<a name="example"> </a>

 In the following diagram, Fabrikam and Tailspin Toys share the same Exchange organization and the same CEO.
 The CEO is the only employee common to both companies.